 - Are walkers allowed to walk home, and did they leave as part of the walker group?

 To solve these problems, schools need to start looking from the outside in and explore more scalable solutions, like SchoolPass, which helps to engage parents and school administrators in a seamless way to enhance student safety and accountability.
-Schools can now have a centralized “system of record” of each student’s arrival and dismissal plan.
+Schools can now have a centralized “system of record” of each student’s arrival and dismissal plan, that is seamless integrated with the school attendance system.

 In this case, the parent and the school staff would know that the 5-year-old was scheduled to be on the bus – she would therefore be on the bus manifest, and/or checked onto the bus using the SchoolPass staff app, and the parent would be notified that the student is on the bus, and that the bus has just left the campus with their daughter enroute to the planned stop.